PLP 1 – Language Learning Forums

 In the case of learning English, what we always recommend to students is that you don’t focus on studying the language, and that you do not spend very much time at all in English learning forums.
 So we don’t create a forum, because there’s already tons of them.
 There are lots of places to practice learning online, but the problem is that most people, they want to do what’s comfortable.
 They want to get fluent, but they also want to do what’s comfortable.
 Our subscribers to Master English Conversation and the other programs that we have at englishanyone.com, these really are special learners, and we always encourage these students to go out and try new things, and to not do what’s safe.
 To not do what’s comfortable.
 And when they do that, they really find that they start getting success much faster.

 And that’s why, in Master English Conversation, we teach students how to go out and meet people and to get away from the forums.
-So when you’re looking for a program, if you are looking for something that has a forum, or a community, and you think that’s important to you, really think about what would be best for you, even though it’s not comfortable, uh, to get fluent in the language faster.
+So when you’re looking for a program, if you are looking for something that has a forum, or a community, and you think that’s important to you, really think about what would be best for you, even though it’s not comfortable, uh, to get fluent and learn English faster.
 For englishanyone.com we only want students that are really excited about getting fluent, and they want to work hard.
 We want to sell lessons to students, but only to students that are going to use the lessons and actually get fluent faster by following the advice that we give.
 If you are the kind of student that wants to be comfortable, it’s okay.
 There’s not, there’s not a problem with that.
 But, it’s going to slow your progress to becoming a great speaker of English.

 I had a nice, a really great student from Vietnam I was having, uh, private lessons with a few months ago.
 And he worked, actually, uh, in America, and he’s a really great guy, and I really loved talking with him.
 And it was interesting that he was living in America, or he still is living in America, and he works at a factory, and he loves, uh, kind of mechanical things like working on cars.
 And I was talking with him more about that, and I asked him why he wasn’t doing more of that in English.
 And he didn’t really think so much about it, but he was thinking, well, it’s kind of hard to meet other people, and, you know, to start speaking, because he wasn’t so confident about his English.
 And I explained that if you try to focus on the English, uh, of course it’s going to be a very difficult thing, uh, for you to kind of learn and then want to practice with other people, because it can be embarrassing if you don’t speak well and you make lots of mistakes.

 But, instead of focusing on the English, if you focus, in his case, on the cars, then if you find other people that are also interested in cars, and you already know things from your own country, or your own language about that, then that’s how you really get into the language, and how you really start making lots of friends that are interested in the same things you are.
 But it really has nothing to do with the English language.
-I hear a lot from students about how they want to go out and practice their English, but what they should really be doing is practicing whatever their interest is in English.
+I hear a lot from students about how they want to go out and practice their English speaking, but what they should really be doing is practicing whatever their interest is in English.
 This is a very subtle, or a very slight, a very small difference in the way you think, but when you change that way of thinking it becomes very powerful.

 So, again, when you’re going out and thinking about practicing, think about challenging yourself in order to get fluent faster.
 You really want to get out and think about how you can improve by pushing yourself.
 You want to challenge yourself and not do what’s easy.
 There are so many people learning English all over the world, but very few can actually speak.
 And the reason is, just like being able to succeed at anything else in life, there are those people that actually work hard and push themselves, and there are pretty much everybody else that doesn’t really bother doing that.
 They have kind of hopes or dreams about being able to speak, or achieve whatever else they want to, but they never really push themselves in order to achieve.